International Competition of Romantic Music 2015

 9. No changes to biographical information are allowed after the application is submitted.

 10. Winners will be announced on our web-site on November 22, 2015.

 11. Winners' Certificates will be granted to performing winners only, after the Winners Recital.

 12. Winners who choose not to participate in the Winners Recital for any reason will be disqualified.

 Winners Recital Information:

 To pay the Application Fee on-line please select the payment amount from the drop-down window and click on the button below.
-A transaction fee of $10.00 will be added to the fee amount.
 By clicking on the button you will be re-directed to PayPal